-Warm up a winter evening with a mug of Boozy Peppermint Hot Chocolate.
-Featuring homemade peppermint vodka, this easy minty hot cocoa drink is made on the stove with real chocolate.
+Warm up a winter evening with a mug of homemade peppermint hot chocolate.
+Topped with homemade whipped cream, this easy minty hot cocoa drink is made on the stove with real chocolate.

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.
 As an Amazon Associate, I earn from qualifying purchases.